 Another aim is of course to encourage consumption of this traditional product, by local residents and visitors alike.

-To date, nine of the biggest, quality producers in the province have joined the Val d’Ossola Bresaola Association.
+To date, eight of the biggest, quality producers in the province have joined the Val d’Ossola Bresaola Association.
 Other producers motivated by the same commitment, skill and passion are welcome to apply to become members.